gonzonieto/json_the_cat/README.md

 # json_the_cat

-This program will query TheCatAPI for info about a cat breed and prints a report of the name, lifespan, and description.
+This program queries TheCatAPI for info about a cat breed and prints a report of the name, lifespan, and description.
 Users specify the desired cat breed by providing a command line argument.

 ## Usage